mainmatter/playbook/project-procedure/digital-products/README.md

 These are then be grouped by related concepts and patterns that emerge from the answers to these questions.
-Each of these clusters constitutes a persona that is given a name and described in a persona document (aiming for about one page per persona).
+Each of these clusters constitutes a persona that is given a name so it can be easily referred to and described with its main characteristics in a persona document (aiming for about one page per persona).

 ## Product Design